raymyers/nopilot.dev/blog/2024-04-13-dissecting-devin.md

 ---
 **Devin dissected.
 Disinformation debunked.
 Direction declared!**

 It's now been one month since Cognition announced Devin, which we remain excited about.
-However, it's time to go over that initial announcement Tweet, because we need to get some things clear.
+However, it's time to go over that initial announcement [tweet]([thread](https://x.com/cognition_labs/status/1767548763134964000)), because we need to get some things clear.

-Our position is that Autonomous DevTools will have a historic impact on software (good or bad!)
+We predict that Autonomous DevTools will have a historic impact on software (good or bad!)
 This period is the beginning of their transition from research prototypes to eventual production use.

 If you tuned into this "dissection" hoping to see real architecture and code deep dives, don't worry - it's coming next.
 This site exists to promote the development of high quality Open Source tools, and we intend to hold every player to the same standards we're holding Cogniton to here.